 Hello everyone!
-This is a long article that covers almost everything you should know about kanchenjunga Circuit Trek cost by a local Trekking guide who has been to this trail more than 20th times .
-This is the most updated article you could ever find online, so enjoy reading.
+This is a long article that covers almost everything you should know about Kanchenjunga Circuit Trek cost by a local Trekking guide who has been to this trail more than 20th times.
+This is the most updated article you could ever find online, so enjoy reading it.

 Kanchenjunga region of Nepal in the far-east homes world’s third-highest mountain.
 The name comes from the Tibetan word “Yang-chhen-dzö-nga”, meaning “Five Treasuries of the Great Snow.”
 The range composes of 16 peaks that are over 7,000 m and many others at lower altitudes.
 22- days Kanchenjunga Circuit trek takes you to this magical land, making a full circle to the mountain and viewing it from the Kanchenjunga base camp.